 Hey!
 Why is my PROT toggle not working?To enable a second serial port on the Altairduino, it was necessary to “steal” a pair of pins from somewhere.
 It was determined that the PROT toggle was probably the least used, so it’s disabled.
 If you absolutely want the PROT toggle and don’t care about the second serial port, take a look at the documentation and search for “PROTECT”.

 If you’re looking for a PS2 keyboard (if you have the first version of the Pro kit) and/or a VGA monitor to use with your Altair-duino Pro, I can recommend these from Amazon.
 They’re inexpensive and they work fine for retro-computing:

 Here’s the ProHT PS/2 Serial Standard 104-key Keyboard.
 Granted, it’s not retro enough, but it’s cheap and it works.
 At this writing, it was only a bit over $11.

-I also like this LSLYA 8 inch TFT LCD Security Monitor.
-It’s small, light, and inexpensive (about $64) and it has a variety of inputs, including VGA, HDMI, composite, and component.
+I also like this Eyoyo 8 inch TFT LCD Monitor.
+It’s small, light, and inexpensive (less than $60) and it has a variety of inputs, including VGA, HDMI, composite, and component.
 Everything you need for almost all retro computing possibilities.
 Plus it has a 4:3 retro computing aspect ratio.